huaminglin/java-demo/distributed-demo/spring-quartz-demo/README.md

 From the log, it seems both CronTriggerImpl and SimpleTriggerImpl don't have duplicated triggered jobs.

 Question: what kind of problem does quartz cluster solve?

+## Use IntelliJ to debug org.quartz.core.QuartzSchedulerThread to learn how triggers work

+And monitor the MySQL general log to get what kind of SQL is used.